kfb19/group-software-project/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

-Please look in the LICENSE folder for more information.
+Please look in the LICENSE file for more information.